DQNEO/ai-corrects-my-monologue/README.md

-# AI corrects my monologue
+# AI Helps Correct My Monologue

-This is a example command-line application that demonstrates how ChatGPT helps you learn foreign languages.
+This command-line application demonstrates how ChatGPT can help you learn a foreign language.

-With this app, you can record your voice and ChatGTP will corrects your speech into natural one.
+With this app, you can record your voice and ChatGPT will correct your speech to make it sound more natural.

-Currently only MacOS is supported.
+Currently, it's only supported on MacOS.

 ## Example